Common ostrich: Description

 The common ostrich is the tallest and heaviest living bird.
 Males stand 2.1 to 2.75 m tall and weigh 100 to 130 kg, whereas females are about 1.75 to 1.9 m tall and weigh 90 to 120 kg.
 While exceptional male ostriches (in the nominate subspecies) can weigh up to 156.8 kg, some specimens in South Africa can only weigh between 59.5 to 81.3 kg.
-New chicks are fawn in color, with dark brown spots.
+New chicks are fawn-coloured, with dark brown spots.
 After three months they start to gain their juvenile plumage, which is steadily replaced by adult-like plumage during their second year.
 At four or five months old, they are already about half the size of an adult bird, and after a year they reach adult height, but not till they are 18 months old will they be fully as heavy as their parents.

 The feathers of adult males are mostly black, with white primaries and a white tail.
 However, the tail of one subspecies is buff.
-Females and young males are grayish-brown and white.
+Females and young males are greyish-brown and white.
 The head and neck of both male and female ostriches are nearly bare, with a thin layer of down.
-The skin of the female's neck and thighs is pinkish gray, while the male's is gray or pink dependent on subspecies.
+The skin of the female's neck and thighs is pinkish-grey, while the male's is grey or pink dependent on subspecies.

-Head feathers are a thin layer of down.
+The head feathering consists of a thin layer of down.